 If we look with a metaphoric eye at nuclear fission and fusion, they seem to be the narration of human divisiveness and harmony.
+Fascinating parallels can be drawn between the science and the psychology of fusion and fission, enriching both in the process.

 As nuclear fission is more easily done than fusion, so too is disregarding someone else many times easier than interacting.
 Investing in a relationship and putting ourselves aside to make room for someone else can be more taxing than merely disengaging.
+It is simpler to breaks things apart than to put them together; to destroy than to build.
+It takes much more energy to create peace than to sow discord.

 Man was created to communicate and connect with others.
+When people are in harmony there is no waste – no down time, no peripheral distractions.
+Harmony is by definition seamless, synergetic, leaving no room for unnecessary expenditure of energy.
 The anatomy of divisiveness is such that when humankind does not connect and engage with each other, man becomes ‘radioactive’.
 He generates negativity for himself and those around him.

+But how do we overcome the dilemma of harnessing the incredible power of fusion?
+We look to the sun – the ultimate fusion generator.Psychological fusion, like scientific fusion, seems like an impossible feat.
+The enormous repulsive force exerted by the particles within the nucleus make it very difficult to fuse new particles to the atom.
+Similarly, the diverse egos and personalities of individuals exert a tremendous resistance to fusing and uniting with others.
+The powerful tug of self-interest repels interconnectivity

+Yet, when we tap into the power of the sun we can achieve this fusion.

+What is the sun?

+The mystics teach that the sun represents the divine.
 “The L-rd, G-d, is a sun and its sheath” (Psalms 84:12) is a verse used as the basis for an extended analogy between Gd and the sun throughout the teachings of Chassidus.
-Like Gd, just more obviously understood, the sun serves as the source of life, energy and light for man on earth.
-And just as the sun has the key to fusing two repelling forces, Gd is the key to the synthesis of man.
-Self-sustaining harmony between people is only possible when Gd is included.
+Like Gd (Havaya), just more obviously understood, the sun serves as the source of life, energy and light for man on earth.
+And just as the sun has the key to fusing two repelling forces, the divine soul – the G-dly sun within rach one of us – is the key to the synthesis of man.
+As long as we are just physical bodies we are inherently separate and apart from each other.
+For such is the cardinal rule of material existence: Every thing occupies its own time and space, to the exclusion of all others.
+By virtue of the spiritual soul, which does not occupy time and space, we are capable of loving and fusing with one another (see Tanya chapter 32).
+Self-sustaining harmony between people is thus only possible when the divine “sun” radiates.

-At first glance, true harmony between people seems to be merely a social thing and not warrant a Gdly intervention, yet Chassidus teaches that in fact connecting with another and involving Gd are mutually inclusive.
-One of the commentaries on the commandment in Torah to “Love your fellow as yourself” states that in this verse itself, there’s hint to Gd.
-The Hebrew work for ‘as yourself’, Kamocha shares the same numerical value (86) as Elokim – Gd.
-This equivalence highlights that the fusion of people, each with their own culture, opinions and personalities is a feat- a Gdly feat.
+At first glance, true harmony between people seems to be merely a social thing, something that people can achieve on their own, without the need for a Gdly intervention.
+Yet the mystics teach that in fact truly connecting with another is impossible without involving Gd; they are mutually inclusive.
+This is hinted to in the cardinal Torah commandment “Love your fellow as yourself:” The Hebrew word for ‘as yourself’, Kamocha shares the same numerical value (86) as Elokim – Gd (source).
+This equivalence highlights that the fusion of people, each with their own culture, opinions and personalities is a feat- a Gdly feat, because on our own we are different entities, each driven by our own interests Matter, by definition, divides.